Are you trying to save money on auto insurance?

-Liability insurance covers you when you drive your car into another car, a person, a house or a tree.
-Since a 4,000 lb. object being pushed into anything can cause a lot of damage, you want liability insurance.
+Liability insurance covers you when you drive your car into another car, a person, a house, a tree, etc. Since a 4,000-pound object being pushed into anything can cause a lot of damage, you want liability insurance.
 And you want a lot of it.

 When it comes to liability insurance, you want to make sure you’re getting the maximum amount of coverage.
-The max varies by insurance company, but it ranges between $100,000 and $500,000.
-Whatever your company’s maximum is, you should strive to buy it.
-On top of that, you can buy a separate umbrella insurance policy.
-(An umbrella policy increases your protection.)
+The maximum varies by insurance company, but it ranges between $100,000 and $500,000.
+You should strive to buy the maximum given by your insurance company.

 Uninsured and Underinsured Motorist Coverage